Contrasting Harte Hanks (NASDAQ:HRTH) & Options Media Group (OTCMKTS:OPMG)

-Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior business?
-We will contrast the two businesses based on the strength of their risk, dividends, profitability, earnings, analyst recommendations, valuation and institutional ownership.
+Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the better investment?
+We will compare the two businesses based on the strength of their dividends, risk, analyst recommendations, profitability, institutional ownership, valuation and earnings.

+8.3% of Harte Hanks shares are owned by institutional investors.
+21.8% of Harte Hanks shares are owned by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company will outperform the market over the long term.

-This is a breakdown of current ratings and recommmendations for Harte Hanks and Options Media Group, as provided by MarketBeat.
+This is a breakdown of current ratings and target prices for Harte Hanks and Options Media Group, as provided by MarketBeat.com.

 |Sell Ratings